katnykiel/doc2md/README.md

 For academic writing, markdown makes it easy to use a journal's LaTeX or MS Word templates to easily export your manuscript to the desired journal's format.

 ## Who?
-I am chiefly making this plugin for myself and my workflow, which I will do my best to document for reproducability.
+I am chiefly making this script for myself and my workflow, which I will do my best to document for reproducability.
 For minor improvements, bug fixes, or suggestions, create an issue in GitHub and I may fix it.
 For major changes, consider a PR and code it yourself :P I am not a software developer.

 ## How?
-I don't really know.
-I've never created a VSCode plugin before, but this seems like it may be useful.

 Intended use case:
 - manuscript in markdown
 - use pandoc to convert to docx with vscode-pandoc